Where can I get maps for the trail?

 Trail registers up and down the trail are an informal system of notebook logs.
 PCTA does not have a list of where they are and they’re generally not placed for the explicit purpose of tracking trail users.
 We recommend signing them but know that they are generally not a part of a system that’s designed for determining your location should you go missing.
 Please do not rely on them for that purpose.
 They’re simply a fun way to record and share your thoughts and a great way to communicate with those behind you.
 Still, they could be used if you go missing, so it’s a good idea to sign them.

 You’re dreaming of the trail and you don’t want to go alone.
 Online, you may have luck finding partners on the PCT social media channels and through the Pacific Crest Trail Hiking and Backpacking Meetup Group.
-In person, attending events, volunteering and just spending time on the trial are great way to connect with like-minded outdoors people.
+In person, attending events, volunteering and just spending time on the trail are great ways to connect with like-minded outdoors people.
 If you’re a thru-hiker, most people recommend starting the trail solo and finding partners among your fellow hikers.

 We say that the Pacific Crest Trail is 2,650 miles long.
 Is it?
 Probably not, but no one knows for sure.
 The tread moves every year, sometimes adding or subtracting miles at a time.
 Various places on the internet declare more specific lengths.
 Take them with a grain of salt.
 The PCT has never been mapped with tools that would provide a truly accurate distance for the trail.
 What data sets that do exist were generally gathered with consumer level tools and do not take in to account the various changes that happen every season.
 Years ago, PCTA decided to settle on a number.
 We can’t re-print t-shirts and remake trail signs every season as the tread moves.
 The Pacific Crest Trail is around 2,650 miles and that’s accurate to within 10 or so miles.